-With this operation, we have defined the beginning of the animation of the slice position.
+We have now defined the beginning of the animation of the slice position.
 Next we want to define the time where the animation should end.
-To do this, we drag the master time slider to the desired time on the timeline, e.g., to 00:04.000, which means 4 seconds.
+To do this, we drag the master time slider to the desired time on the timeline, for example, to 00:04.000, which means 4 seconds.
 As a next step, we set the slice position of the Ortho Slice module by either setting the Slice Number port in the properties of the module or by positioning the slice interactively in the viewer window.
-Using either method, set the value of the Slice Number port should be set to 294.
-After you click the stopwatch button again, the keyframe is created in the timeline:
+Using either method, set the value of the Slice Number port to 294.

+After you click the stopwatch button again, the keyframe is created in the timeline.